Here is some help for any male resident of Second Life who is trying out a mesh body for the first time. First, a little background.

 - Standard sizes – older mesh clothing comes in standard sizes like S, M, L. You MAY be able to wear these with your mesh body but ALWAYS try on a demo first.
 I find it’s about 50-50 whether or not it will work.

 - “Fitmesh” – this was a format that was supposed to automatically fit all types of bodies.
 It doesn’t.
 Of all the “fitmesh” items I’ve tried on, I think less than 2% were wearable.
 If you really want to buy a fitmesh item, always try a demo first, to avoid wasting your money on something you won’t be able to wear.

 - Fitted for Belleza Jake – This is the format you want, ideally, if you are wearing a Belleza Jake mesh body.
-When buying clothing, look for the Belleza symbol on the product photo, or look for the words Belleza or Jake.
-If the creator offers a version specifically sized to fit Belleza Jake, 95% of the time it will fit you perfectly right out of the box.
+When buying clothing, look for the Belleza symbol on the product photo, or look for the words “Belleza” or “Jake.”
+If the creator offers a version specifically fitted for Belleza Jake, 99% of the time it will fit you perfectly right out of the box.

 What is the difference between “fitted” and “rigged”?
 “Rigged” just means that the item will move and bend with your body.
 It doesn’t have anything to do with how well the item fits.
 “Fitted” is like custom-tailored; it means that the mesh object has been specifically sized and shaped to fit your mesh body.
 Some creators are better at it than others, but anything fitted for Belleza Jake should fit you perfectly.